Flexberry/flexberry.github.io/pages/products/flexberry-orm/odata-service/fo_orm-odata-service.en.md

 ---
 title: Flexberry ORM ODataService
 sidebar: flexberry-orm_sidebar
 keywords: Flexberry ORM ODataService, OData
 summary: Features, limitations, recommendations for use the ODataService
 toc: true
 permalink: en/fo_orm-odata-service.html
 lang: en
 autotranslated: true
-hash: ffad0f50d90c754d1802454d067e84dd159b42cfac69d4a1d9a53fbaee82ed70
+hash: deb6dd6f7306f6c05d7f490de4e44ee948399624ed2957b08c33986c67419266
 ---

-## product Information
+## Product information

 `Flexberry ORM ODataService` is [product platform Flexberry](fp_landing_page.html).
 Product website: [http://flexberry.ru](http://flexberry.ru/FlexberryORM).

 `Flexberry ORM ODataService` allows you to easily create OData service.

 {% include note.html content="`Flexberry ORM ODataService` is available for installation in the project via [NuGet package](https://www.nuget.org)." %}

-## No. the List of libraries `Flexberry ORM ODataService`
+## n The list of libraries `Flexberry ORM ODataService`

 The composition NuGet package `Flexberry ORM ODataService` includes the following assemblies:

 * NewPlatform.Flexberry.ORM.ODataService.dll

-## Limitations, especially recommendations for the design
+## Limitations, features, recommendations for the design

 There are a number of features in the design of objects that will be used through ORM `Flexberry ODataService`:

 * E-view (a view that has the name "<Classname>E") of detail should be added a link to the aggregator.
 * Connect `Flexberry ORM ODataService`.
 To connect in a web project (WebForms) to take advantage of the `Flexberry ORM ODataService`, you must do the following:

 * Connect the NuGet package `Flexberry ORM ODataService`.
 * In App_Start application to create a class "ODataConfig.cs."
 * Replace the contents of the class about the following:

 ```csharp
 namespace ODataServiceTemplate